bbrunner11/jobcoin-mixer/README.md

-# Jobcoin Mixer Proof of Concept
+# Altcoin Mixer Proof of Concept
 Proof of concept cryptocoin mixer using akka-http for a fake cryptocurrency called "jobcoin"